software-mansion/live-debugger/README.md

   adapter: Bandit.PhoenixAdapter # Change to your adapter if other is used (see your Endpoint config)
 ```

+Live debugger will be running at separate port which you've provided.

+## Adding button

-For easy navigation add the debug button to your live layout
+For easy navigation add the debug button to your live layout.
+Remember to use it only in `:dev` environment if `:live_debugger` is installed as `only: :dev`.

 ```Elixir
 # lib/my_app_web/components/app.html.heex